Dhabi966/Fury-Chat/README.md

 ```

 As a USER, I want the ability to communicate with my friends about the NFL.
-I also want to talk smack if so inclned.
+I also want to talk smack if so inclined.

 ```